ManuelRuiFranco8/Angular_E-Commerce_Front-End/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# Credits
+This project has been realized as assignment for the course of "Piattaforme Software per Applicazioni sul Web", A.A.
+2022-2023

+Master Degree in Telecommunication Engineering: Computing, Smart Sensing, and Networking

+DIMES (Dipartimento di Ingegneria Informatica, Modellistica, Elettronica e Sistemistica)

+UNICAL (Università della Calabria)